SDraw/driver_leap/README.md

 I am working on allowing to freely map gestures to buttons in the steamvr.vrsettings config file in your Steam\config folder.
 However note that the "leap_gestures" section is currently not parsed yet.
 It's merely a sign of things to come.

+## Supported gestures

+There are other gestures detected currently, but not mapped to buttons.
+If you want to try these out, click on the application "gesture_checker.exe" in the directory C:\Program Files (x86)\SteamVR Leap Motion driver\leap\bin\Win32

+Then I also recommend that you simultaneously bring up your Leap Motion's settings and from there start the diagnostic visualizer (the windowed version, not the VR one).
+Press "v" once to switch it to headmount optimized mode.

+Now pull both windows side by side and bring a hand into view.
+The command prompt running the gesture_checker program should output a series of numbers next to the names of the gestures.
+A "1.0" means confidential detection, a "0.0" means no detection.

+You can practise some gestures this way and also cross-check your pose in the Leap Motion diagnostic visualizer against the detection confidence.

         // Finger gestures (these would not throw your hand's orientation off much) TriggerFinger,           // bend your index finger as if pulling a trigger LowerFist,               // grab with your middle, ring, pinky fingers